TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 ## Summary

-A license usage log utility gives you insights into how users interact with the system by producing a usage report that compares the required license based on actual activity with their currently allocated license.
+A license usage log utility provides insights into how users interact with the system by producing a usage report that compares the required license usage based on actual activity against the currently allocated licenses based on user roles.

 The tool is open source and can be downloaded from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils).